Mitch Garver Player Props: Rangers vs. Giants

 Mitch Garver At The Plate

-- Garver has eight doubles, eight home runs and 18 walks while batting .272.
+- Garver is batting .282 with eight doubles, eight home runs and 18 walks.

-- Garver has picked up a hit in 66.7% of his 45 games this year, with at least two hits in 22.2% of those games.

-- Looking at the 45 games he has played this season, he's went deep in seven of them (15.6%), and in 4.7% of his trips to the dish.
+- Looking at the 46 games he has played this year, he's hit a long ball in seven of them (15.2%), and in 4.6% of his trips to the plate.

-- He has scored in 35.6% of his games this year, with more than one run scored in 6.7%.
+- He has scored in 37.0% of his games this season, with more than one run scored in 6.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.